bobbysmith/portkill/README.md

 A CLI utility to terminate processes listening on a TCP port.
 `portkill` finds and stops a process that is holding onto a port without needing to manually inspect process lists or copy PIDs.

----

-### Why?
+## Why?
-When a port is already in use you usually need to look up the process, copy the pid, and then kill it.
-This kills it dead with none of the legwork.
+When a port is already in use, you usually need to look up the process, copy the PID, and then kill it.
 `portkill` reduces that to a single command:

 ```
 portkill 3000
 ```

----

-### Installation
+## Installation
-#### Homebrew (macOS & Linux)
+### Homebrew (macOS & Linux)
 ```
 brew tap bobbysmith/portkill
 brew install portkill
 ```

+### Prebuilt binaries
-#### Prebuilt binaries
+Prebuilt binaries are available at: [https://github.com/bobbysmith/portkill/releases](https://github.com/bobbysmith/portkill/releases)

-Prebuilt binaries are available at: https://github.com/bobbysmith/portkill/releases Download the archive for your platform, extract it, and place `portkill` somewhere in your `$PATH`.
+Download the archive for your platform, extract it, and place `portkill` somewhere in your $PATH.

-Example (macOS):
+#### Example (macOS):

 ```
 curl -L https://github.com/bobbysmith/portkill/releases/latest/download/portkill-*-apple-darwin.zip -o portkill.zip
 unzip portkill.zip